When David Weliver and his wife bought a house in 2010, they were thrilled to join the ranks of first-time homeowners.

-For instance, Chase's DreaMaker mortgage launched in 2014 and is directed at low-to-moderate income buyers, as well as those with less-than-perfect credit.
+For instance, Chase's DreaMaker mortgage is directed at low-to-moderate income buyers, as well as those with less-than-perfect credit.

 For qualified borrowers with a 620 or higher credit score, the loans tout an array of attractive benefits.
 First there's a low 5 percent down payment requirement, 2 percent of which can be a gift from someone else.
 The DreaMaker loan also provides flexible funding options for closing costs, plus reduced mortgage insurance requirements.

 Banks, credit unions and mortgage brokers all have their own proprietary mortgage programs.
 So be sure to inquire about special loan products with your chosen lender.